Share Assessment Model Settings

 - When a rule is activated or deactivated, it does not depend on the parent Technical Criterion to which it is linked.
 Therefore a change of this state when shared mode is active will be propagated to every other Technical Criterion in which the rule appears.

-These options govern how AIP Console should deal with Assessment Model "fragments" when upgrading the application to a new release of AIP Core, and when an existing extension is upgraded to a new release.
+These options govern how Console should deal with Assessment Model "fragments" when upgrading the application to a new release of AIP Core, and when an existing extension is upgraded to a new release.

 - new rules may be added